 Equations can be included.
 We do not recommend using the native Word 2007, 2008, 2010, or 2011 equation editor.
 This can in some cases produce less reliable MathML, the online markup language we use, which may result in display errors.
 Instead, use the legacy equation editor in Word (Chose Insert > Insert Object > Word Equation) or use Mathtype (recommended).
 If you enter equations in simple LaTeX, check that they will convert accurately (Word 2007 and higher can convert simple LaTeX equations).

-With the proliferation of increasingly powerful machine learning strategies, and their promise of the automatic discovery of new physics, phenomena, properties, and correlations, it is seductive to trust machine learning to solve our most complex problems.
-The unintended consequence of relegating one’s data to machine learning is that our native physical understanding of currently-understood phenomenon may atrophy, and our development of descriptions of new physics may stagnate.
-These risks could have profound impacts on numerous scientific fields.
-Consider the instruction of machine learning, where students, and hence future scientists, engineers and educators, may, unintentionally, understand machine learning to be a cudgel against which every problem which has a solution falls.
-When one tool is so powerful as to render other methods seemingly obsolete, it is natural to “disarm” oneself of the tools that seem obsolete.
-Yet, such tools are not obsolete.
-Various physical phenomenon are exceptionally well described by laws (the laws of Thermodynamics, kinetics, motion, ...) or theories (e.g., dislocations which underpin our understanding of strength in metals and alloys).
-Those laws and theories permit us to creatively explore spaces where data does not exist, hypothesize, theorize, and test our hypotheses.
+Various physical phenomenon, those well-described by physical laws (thermodynamics, kinetics, motion) or phenomenological theories (plasticity or [NON METALLURGICAL EXAMPLE]), are captured by constitutive models, models that express cause-effect relationships in an analytical or differential form.
+Rooted in point estimation and decision theory [REF], machine learning (ML) strategies extend descriptive modeling to also include more general correlative relationships.
+While it is seductive to trust machine learning models to solve the most complex problems, these models, unlike constitutive models, do not differentiate causal relationships from correlative ones and, therefore, are susceptible to the ad hoc ergo propter hoc logical fallacy; that Y follows X is a necessary but not sufficient condition to conclude that X causes Y. Being unable to differentiate causal relationships from correlative ones, machine learning models cannot, in general, develop new physical laws.
+Because they describe an underlying causal relationship, laws and theories permit us to explore spaces where data does not exist, to hypothesize, theorize, and test hypotheses.
 Should mastery of our understanding of physical processes suffer, the scientific method in its currently and widely accepted form, becomes harder to apply.
 Thus, we must: retain mastery of current theory; postulate logically new theories; and leverage mathematical powers to understand complex hyperspaces describing n-variables.